Your first big decision: should you build a traditional DIY electrical system, or go with an all-in-one power station?

 If I were going to use a power station, this is what I'd get.
 2,160Wh of LiFePO4 capacity with a 2,400W inverter, 10 output ports, and adjustable input power.
 It's expandable, and it packs a lot of power and capacity for the price compared to similar units from the bigger-name brands.

-Extended trips with a fridge and heater: Go DIY or hybrid.
-The DC device efficiency matters a lot when you're living off your battery for days.
-The hybrid approach is a great middle ground if full DIY feels overwhelming.
+Link to the Vevor 2400W power station →Extended trips with a fridge and heater: Go DIY.
+The DC device efficiency matters a lot when you're living off your battery for days, and once you're wiring a fridge, heater, and fan you're doing most of a DIY system anyway.

 Full-time van life: Go full DIY.
 You'll want the expandability, efficiency, and repairability.
 When something breaks at a Walmart parking lot in New Mexico, you want to swap a fuse or charge controller - not ship your entire power station to a repair center.